lupasearch/sylius-plugin/README.md

 This command could be hooked up on a cron job to ensure that your facets are always up-to-date with your Sylius project.
 For example, you could set up a cron job to run this command every midnight.

 > ❗ Please note that for this command to work, you need to have at least one facet in your search query.

+## Synchronize data

+This plugin provides LupaSearch service integration to Sylius projects.
+It offers several commands to synchronize your data with LupaSearch.

 ### Export Documents